 Agave Cactus, Cob Cactus, Prism Cactus

 Leuchtenbergia principis is the sole species of the genus Leuchtenbergia.
-It is a very slow-growing cactus, up to 28 inches (70 cm) tall, with a cylindrical stem which becomes bare and corky at the base with age.
-It has long, slender, grayish-green tubercles, up to 3 inches (12.5 cm) long, with purplish-red blotches at their tips.
-The tubercles are topped with papery spines, making the plant resemble an Agave.
-After 4 years or so, yellow, funnel-shaped flowers, up to 2.4 inches (6 cm) in diameter, may be borne at the tubercle tips.
-The fruit is smooth and green, up to 1.2 inches (3 cm) long and 0.8 inch (2 cm) in diameter.
+It is a very slow-growing cactus, up to 28 inches (70 cm) tall, with a cylindrical stem and long, slender tubercles.
+The stem becomes bare and corky at the base with age.
+Tubercles are up to 3 inches (12.5 cm) long, grayish-green with purplish-red blotches at their tips and topped with papery spines, making the plant resemble an Agave.
+After four years or so, yellow, funnel-shaped flowers, up to 2.4 inches (6 cm) in diameter, can be borne at the tubercle tips.
+Fruits are smooth, green, up to 1.2 inches (3 cm) long and 0.8 inches (2 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).